 Figure 4.
-Laser material processing with multiple beamlets. a) Optical image of a pattern ablated into silicon with a beamlets distribution obtained by driving the X- and Y-axis of the AOF cavity at the same resonant frequency. b) Laser ablation of a chromium substrate generated by snake scanning the sample surface while the AOF cavity was alternating between ON and OFF states.
-The insets show a magnified view of the patterns ablated with a single laser irradiation and corresponding laser intensity distributions.
+Laser material processing with multiple beamlets. a) Optical image of a pattern ablated into silicon with a beamlet distribution obtained by driving the X- and Y-axis of the AOF cavity at the same resonant frequency. b) Laser ablation of a chromium substrate generated by snake scanning the sample surface while the AOF cavity was alternating between the ON and OFF states.
+The insets show a magnified view of the patterns, ablated with a single laser irradiation and corresponding laser intensity distributions.

-An acousto-optofluidic laser direct-write system is a feasible and functional machine tool for industry 4.0.
-In particular, the high speed and versatility in terms of beam shaping offered by the acousto-optofluidic cavity enable high-throughput laser additive and subtractive manufacturing of various materials of industrial interest.
-The shape of the laser beam depends on amplitude, frequency, and phase of the oscillating refractive index of the liquid in the cavity.
+An AOF-LDW system is a feasible and functional machine tool for I4.
+In particular, the high speed and versatility, in terms of beam shaping, offered by the AOF cavity enables high-throughput laser manufacturing of various materials of industrial interest with both additive and subtractive functionality.
+The shape of the laser beam depends on the amplitude, frequency, and phase of the oscillating refractive index of the liquid in the cavity.
 As such, rapid pattern selection is possible by simply adjusting the driving signals.
-As our results demonstrate, integrating the AOF cavity into an LDW station is simple, and with few optical elements (lenses), either beam parallelization or generation of interference pattern can be selected.
-The AOF-LDW station is digitally controlled and can be connected to a cyberspace, thus enabling the realization of a laser-based cyber-physical system with advanced manufacturing functionalities.
+As our results demonstrate, integrating the AOF cavity into an LDW station is simple, and, with few optical elements (lenses), either beam parallelisation or the generation of an interference pattern can be selected.
+The AOF-LDW station is digitally controlled and can be connected to cyberspace, enabling the realisation of a laser-based cyber-physical system with advanced manufacturing functionalities.

-We can anticipate that in conjunction with the use of intelligent systems [40], and improved wireless connections, the AOF-enabled cyber-physical system will enable the realization of autonomous manufacturing tools that adapt their operations in response to feedback, collected data, or learning abilities.
+We can anticipate that in conjunction with the use of intelligent systems [40] and improved wireless connections, the AOF-enabled cyber-physical system will enable the realisation of autonomous manufacturing tools that adapt their operations in response to feedback and collected data and have the ability to learn.

 appendix – Materials and methods

-Optical Characterization Setup
+Optical Characterisation Setup

 Light intensity distributions produced with the AOF cavity were recorded with a CMOS camera (ThorLabs, DCC1545M) placed after the lens system used to generate either beamlets or interference patterns.
-The laser used in this experiment was a 445 nm laser (Coherent CUBE 445‐40C).
+A 445 nm laser was used in this experiment (Coherent CUBE 445‐40C).

-Laser Polymerization
+Laser Polymerisation

-Pentaerythritol triacrylate and isopropylthioxanthone were purchased from Sigma‐Aldrich and used as negative resin and photoinitiator, respectively.
-Photopolymerization was induced by scanning the resin with an AOF-generated interference patter with a dose of 0.3 µJ per pulse.
+Pentaerythritol triacrylate and isopropylthioxanthone were purchased from Sigma‐Aldrich and used as a negative resin and photo initiator, respectively.
+Photopolymerisation was induced by scanning the resin with an AOF-generated interference patter with a dose of 0.3 µJ per pulse.
 To remove the uncured resin, the sample was immersed in methanol for five minutes and then rinsed with isopropanol.

-Sample Characterization
+Sample Characterisation